Download English PDFDownload Spanish PDF

 That seems right, but it’s not reality — at least not here, not yet.

-Countless people have embraced the “Serenity Prayer” by Reinhold Niebuhr, but few remember that line when he asks God to help him take, as Jesus did,
+Countless people have embraced the “Serenity Prayer” by Reinhold Niebuhr, but few remember that line when he asks God to help him take, as Jesus did, this sinful world as it is, not as I would have it.

 This world as it is, or humans as we are, being blatantly sinful or just painfully plain, we need others.
 People need people.